Skip to main content

 Abstract

 The canonical view of bankruptcy law is that it solves a market failure by imposing a collective choice process that supplants the market.
-We propose that a bankruptcy law instead catalyzes the market if the collective choice process provides scope for rent seeking.
-Based on a model in which coordination failure is the key friction, as in the canonical theory, we argue that such a law induces activist investing which improves the efficiency of distressed restructuring.
-We interpret the evolution of Chapter 11 and its surrounding market environment through this lens.
+We propose that bankruptcy law instead catalyzes the market if that process provides scope for rent seeking.
+Considering collective action problems as the central friction, as in the canonical theory, we argue that such a law induces activist investing that improves the efficiency of distressed restructuring.
+This expands the purview of bankruptcy law from a focus on bargaining issues to an active role in regulating corporate control contestability.
+We interpret the evolution of Chapter 11 and the surrounding market environment through this lens.

 Related Working Papers